Robust Folding of Elastic Origami: Conclusions

 We have introduced a simple model to study self-folding origami that accounts for the finite elasticity of the origami.
 With finite elasticity, a more complicated picture of the energy landscapes and folding of these structures arises than in rigid origami.
 Though the energy landscape is characterized by deep valleys along the configuration space of the rigid structures (so that strains while folding are still typically small) we find that the number of energy minima changes with the elastic moduli of the folds through a series of bifurcations near the flat configuration.
 Because these bifurcations occur near the flat configuration, where finite elasticity dominates the shape of the energy landscape, they are not well-captured by analyses of rigid origami.

 We demonstrated two methods for using this model to examine the stability of origami for different stretching and bending parameters: first one that can be applied to simple origami with low-dimensional configuration spaces that can be easily represented, and a second method that can be applied to much more complicated origami.
 In both cases, we saw that weakening both faces and folds results in an increase in the degree of multistability of the structures.
-These simultaneous effects can be played off of each other, and in the case of complicated origami that require faces to bend, must do so.
+In other words, thicker, elastic origami self-folds better than idealized origami with infinitely stiff faces and floppy folds.

 Both Tachi and Hull\cite{tachi_self-foldability_2017} and Stern \textit{et al.} \cite{stern_shaping_2018} proposed methods for avoiding misfolding that utilize tuning the target fold angles and fold stiffnesses to avoid misfolding.
 Both methods require a more precise fine-tuning of fold stiffnesses and angles that are often difficult to achieve in many experimental platforms.
-Tuning the in-plane and out-of-plane stiffnesses of the faces themselves, either by weakening as suggested here or stiffening by adding additional layers, is a very simple tool to avoid misfolding even when geometric constraints are still dominant.
+Tuning the in-plane and out-of-plane stiffnesses of the faces themselves, either by weakening as suggested here or stiffening by adding additional layers, is an additional simple tool to avoid misfolding even when geometric constraints are still dominant.